Parley-Chat/.github/profile/README.md

 Official Parley Chat Instance: https://app.parley-chat.site

 ## Supporting the project
-If you want, you can donate to us on the Polygon network to the address below:\
+If you want, you can donate to us on POL/BNB/Any EVM-compatible network in the address below:\
 `0x58D5eAf0eb622E5E07c60ccb26EC93613c1C477C`